 From working with international leaders, to our representatives in Washington DC and Arizona, to our local leaders, Dr. Forkner is involved in helping shape the future for business, education, and the community.
 His causes include working to end Veteran homelessness, Veteran suicide, and helping to create awareness how communities can create and maintain a more friendly and less threatening environment for residents who suffer from Dementia and related memory disorders.

 Advocacy & Service

+Connecting professionals in career transition with hiring companies and quality resources.
 Providing outreach programs offering career connections, hiring companies, education workshops, networking, resources and job leads in targeted networking groups.
 Offer a web portal of career resources, job leads and social media connections.